ciirno/todolist/README.md

 bun dev
 ```

-Technologies used:
+### Technologies used:

-1.NextJS
+1. NextJS
-2.Typescript
+2. Typescript
-3.Local Storage
+3. Local Storage
-4.Tailwind for styling
+4. Tailwind for styling

-Known Limitations or Future Improvements:
+###  Known Limitations or Future Improvements:

 1. Add the ability to edit a task, editing the description or the title.
 2. Add a date when a task is completed